 Cybersecurity tops the list of online concerns for website owners and users alike.
 In recent years, large-scale data breaches affecting major banks, retailers, and other leading service providers have made headlines around the world and left users more worried than ever about the safety and security of sensitive personal data they share in the course of online transactions of all kinds.
 Reassuring users that their data is safe from hacking, identity theft, and other kinds of online crime is essential for keeping customer trust.

-Making your website secure with SSL and HTTPS protocols are essential steps for protecting sensitive data collected in the course of doing business and for signaling to users that a website is safe.
-If your site collects or uses sensitive data in any way, it’s important to know how these two protocols work and how you can use them to protect your website and customers from the latest round of cyber attacks.
+Learning how to secure a website with SSL and HTTPS protocols are essential steps for protecting sensitive data collected in the course of doing business and for signaling to users that a website is safe.
+If your site collects or uses sensitive data in any way, it’s important to know how these two protocols work and how you can use them to protect your website and customers from the latest round of cyber attacks potential vulnerabilities that could be viewed as malicious.

 What Is SSL?